McGrapefruit/pink-quanta/content/META/Pink Quanta Theme.md

 		- its the same color as my links atm since it is wrapped in `<a>`.
 	- [ ] Add a SiteLogo, which is only displayed on Desktop (left sidebar) but is hidden on mobile
 		- `Component.DesktopOnly(Component.SiteLogo()),` is not working properly, also displayes it on mobile
+- [x] Weird behaviour on desktop (both on my 14" mac and 24" screen, all browsers): when the page is displayed at 100% the "mobile version" is shown, with a Header & Footer and no sidebars.
+Only if I zoom out to 90%, both sidebars get visible.
+I want to have this as a default, that desktop always gets a desktop view.
+	- @DavidBuchan told me that this is a thing with quartz, as discussed here: https://github.com/jackyzha0/quartz/issues/455#issuecomment-2066063768
+	- Solved it for now by changing $sidePanelWidth to 360px in `variables.scss`
+- [ ] Change how embeds are displayed
+	- can not add a left border-  maybe my blockquote styling broke something (border right & top/bottom work when added in custom.scss)

 ### Darkmode issues